-10 Tips for supporting young people through trauma and terrorist attacks
+10 Tips for supporting young people through media reported trauma

 The following ten tips are based upon Save the Children‘s years of experience (as well as other resources), and can be used as a guide for adults to support children and young people through crisis.
 The relevancy of different tips will vary depending upon a child’s temperament, previous experience, age and where he or she lives.